 Plant in rich, acidic soil with good drainage.
 Apply a few inches of mulch underneath the plant to insulate the roots from extreme temperatures.

-Fertilize every few months with an acidic plant fertilizer to encourage the growth of young Yuletide Camellias.
+Fertilize every few months with an acidic plant fertilizer to encourage growth.
 Once matured, yearly fertilization is plenty to keep this plant healthy and strong.

 For a seamless planting, space your plants 6-8 feet apart.
 Alternatively, space them 9+ feet for gaps between plants.